Common questions

 As such, the municipality continues to work with community partners and other levels of government to expand initiatives to help address both affordable housing and homelessness.

-For more information about municipal efforts so support affordable housing visit our webpage.
+For more information about municipal efforts so support affordable housing visit our website

 The municipality remains committed to ensuring those sleeping rough are provided better alternatives, working toward having safer, long-term housing options for everyone who needs them.
 The municipality is also supporting the province in developing long-term housing solutions.